 ACC is not a major activity for most of our clients - but we should all make sure we are sending our money wisely.
 Your insurance advisor can advise you of the best insurance options for you (ACC is insurance rather than tax), although they may favour schemes which favour them.

-ACC have at last introduced an on-line system, and access for accountants is planned.
+ACC has at last introduced an online system, and access for accountants is planned.

 When your accountant wants to know your ACC code, they're not just being nosey.
 If we don't include the correct code on your tax return, you'll be billed by ACC at the wrong rate.
 A multi-branch organisation was using different rates for different branches even though they all do the same work.
 It transpired that some branches had been overpaying ACC for years - they got a refund of over $15,000.
 So it pays to get it right.
 (Note that you can usually go back only four years, so don't leave it.)

 For a full list of codes, check out https://www.businessdescription.co.nz/.

 This is an option for almost everyone - but is particularly useful for those whose annual income fluctuates significantly.
 It can also be useful where a partner is dedicated to say admin work rather than some of the more expensive options.
 With standard ACC they just get billed at the same rate as everyone else in the firm.
 You can also do things like put them on a lower level of cover if you deem that valid.
 On the other hand, you don't have to have proof of earnings before submitting a claim so it may be useful for others.

 If you're receiving Super, your ACC entitlement may be limited - but by default, you'll be billed as though you're entitled to claim ACC as normal.
 You may be better off going on to ACC CoverPlus Extra at the minimum level, and arranging private insurance cover as an alternative.
 You should talk to your insurance advisor about this.